North America Solar Control Window Films Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 North America Solar Control Window Films Market Analysis by Mordor Intelligence

-The North America Solar Control Window Films Market size is estimated at USD 227.67 million in 2025, and is expected to reach USD 323.53 million by 2030, at a CAGR of 7.28% during the forecast period (2025-2030).
+The North America Solar Control Window Films Market market is expected to grow from USD 227.67 million in 2025 to USD 244.06 million in 2026 and is forecast to reach USD 345.46 million by 2031 at 7.20% CAGR over 2026-2031.
 Growth is supported by tighter building‐energy codes, federal and state tax incentives, and expanded use of solar control films by original-equipment automotive manufacturers seeking to reduce air-conditioning loads in electric vehicles.
 Heightened public awareness of ultraviolet exposure risks, particularly in the Sun Belt, adds a health-protection dimension to purchasing decisions.
 Corporate ESG retrofits across commercial real estate demonstrate clear operating-expense savings by upgrading existing façades rather than replacing glazing systems outright.
 Meanwhile, dynamic supply-chain integration under USMCA allows North American producers to serve automotive and construction markets efficiently, reinforcing regional demand resilience.

 Key Report Takeaways